ehpc-lab/docker-conda-course/README.md

 ```
 e.g. &lt;local machine path&gt; => C:\Users\Andre.Nicolau\Documents\Projects

-Even closing the connection between local machine and Docker container, the container will still running in background.
+Even closing the connection between the local machine and the Docker container, the container will still be running in the background.
 To access the same container and work on that, execute the Docker exec command:
 ```
 docker exec -i -t CSBL2 /bin/bash
 (base) root@a95e814ebc80:/#
 ```

-How to stop a Docker container, execute these command on the local OS terminal.
+How to stop a Docker container, execute this command on the local OS terminal.
 ```
 docker container stop (<CONTAINER ID> or <CONTAINER NAME>) docker container stop CSBL2